-Although Kenya has in place an overall national financial inclusion strategy, women's financial inclusion has not been an explicit strategic goal for the government or other stakeholders.
-The strategy does not include specific gender policies or targets that have helped catalyze WFI in other markets, such as Pakistan.
+Although Kenya has in place a number of national policies and frameworks that relate to financial inclusion, these do not include specific gender policies and targets that have helped to catalyse WFI in other markets, such as Pakistan.
 Over the last few years, however, the Kenya Bankers Association (KBA) and Financial Sector Deepening Trust Kenya (FSDK) convened financial services ecosystem-wide discussions on how to expand women's access and usage of financial services to improve their financial health.
-These discussions have informed decisions to include women as an explicit target group in government-led initiatives such as the National Payments Strategy and the Digital Economy Blueprint.
-15
+These discussions have informed decisions to include women as an explicit target group in government-led initiatives such as the National Payments Strategy and the Digital Economy Blueprint.15